Mortgages for temps and agency workers

 Can temps and agency workers get a mortgage?

-The answer is yes.
-Freelancer Financials has helped thousands of agency workers over the years get on the property ladder.
+The answer is, “Yes!”
+Since 2004, we have helped thousands of agency workers remortgage or get on the property ladder.

-Our mortgage advisors know which lenders look more favourably on agency workers and how to present your application to them.
-Speak to our expert brokers to see how we can help you too.
+Our mortgage advisers know which lenders look more favourably on agency workers.
+Just as important, we know how to present your application to show your income in its best light.
+Chat with our expert brokers to see how we can help you with your first/next mortgage, too.

 What type of agency workers can apply for a mortgage?

-We’ve helped agency workers from all walks of life, including warehousing; healthcare; construction; IT and education secure a mortgage.
+We’ve helped agency workers from all walks of life secure a mortgage, including:

-The key is finding the right lender who is familiar with dealing with agency workers.
-This can be quite challenging to achieve on your own, which is why we recommend you contact our specialist broking team to match you with the right lender.
-Complete the form below to take the first steps towards the home you deserve.
+Key to a successful application is finding the lender most suited to dealing with agency workers.
+This can be quite a challenging if you set out to do this on your own.
+That’s why we recommend that you talk to our specialist broking team to match you with the right lender.

 Why Freelancer Financials?

-Our mortgage brokers have working relationships with all the right lenders – those who will look more favourable towards agency workers and zero-hours contract workers.
+Our mortgage brokers have working relationships with all the relevant lenders.
+That includes lenders who look more favourably upon agency workers, temps and zero-hours contract workers.

 We respect your data